Graduates - Class of 2020

-However, qualifications will still be officially conferred (awarded) on the original graduation date of Friday 18 September 2020 when official documents will be available as hard copies through the post and online.
+Qualifications were officially conferred (awarded) on the original graduation date of Friday 18 September 2020 when official documents were made available as hard copies through the post and online.

-We will be in touch with you in due course about dates and deadlines by which to register your attendance in March, and about ticket sales so that your loved ones can watch you cross the stage.
-These are likely to be at the end of September and the beginning of October, but we will keep you informed.
-For any queries regarding graduation, please contact email@example.com.
+We will be in touch with you in due course about dates and deadlines by which to register your attendance in September 2021, and about ticket sales so that your loved ones can watch you cross the stage.
+These are likely to be in the spring of 2021, but we will keep you informed.
+For any queries regarding graduation, please contact firstname.lastname@example.org.

 Let's celebrate together